updated on 06 September 2022

 Don't be too disheartened.
-The legal job market is more competitive than it has ever been before and there are hundreds, if not thousands, of prospective trainees in the same position.
+The legal job market is more competitive than it’s ever been before and there are hundreds, if not thousands, of prospective trainees in the same position.

 Number of applications

 First, let's check that you're being as strategic as you need to be.
 Thirty applications is quite a lot – are you sure you spent enough time thoroughly researching and tailoring each one?
-As a general rule, the candidates who apply to only a handful of firms tend to be those who meet with success.
+As a general rule, the candidates who apply to only a handful of firms tend be the candidates who meet with success.

-There are a number of facets that make an excellent application aside from flawless spelling and grammar.
+There are several facets that make an excellent application aside from flawless spelling and grammar.

 Now is the best time to refocus – and perhaps redouble – your efforts.
-It's the season for law fairs and firm presentations, many of which will take place virtually again this year.
+It's the season for law fairs and firm presentations, many of which will adopt a hybrid model.
 Applications are also open for many vacation schemes.
 See the LCN Diary for upcoming events.